Moving Out: Your Financial Checklist

 How will I pack all my belongings?

 If you know someone who recently moved, it could be an idea to shoot them a message and see if they have any packing boxes you could borrow or buy.
-If not, packing boxes can be bought from a multitude of places like Storage King, Officeworks and National Storage.
+If not, packing boxes can be bought from a multitude of places like Storage King, Officeworks and Bunnings.

 How am I getting the boxes to my new place?